labgua/AISearchImage/README.md

 This system can be consulted on different types of devices thanks to an architecture based on the REST-like architectural style implemented with Flask.

 The project was developed in collaboration with Lorenzo Valente and supervised by Prof. Vincenzo Deufemia during the course of Artificial Intelligence.

+## Documentation

+To read more details about the implementation read the documentation in the doc directory where there is an extract of the document.